-4.3 Measurement Commands for Single Shot Data Acquisition Mode
+4.3 Measurement Commands for Single Shot Data Acquisition Mode medium and high) and clock stretching (enabled or disabled).

 In this mode one issued measurement command triggers the acquisition of a 16 bit temperature value.
 During transmission that value is always followed by a CRC checksum, see section 4.4.